rapidsai/cloud-ml-examples/azure/notebooks/kubernetes/Detailed_setup_guide.md

 ### [Step 2: Set some environment variables](#anchor-set-env-variables)
 We will set some environment variables beforehand, namely to help us deploy some resources quickly.
-We will keep on using some common values for the rest of the deployments. .
+We will continue using common values for the rest of the deployments.
 ```bash
 REGION_NAME=<your preferred location>
 RESOURCE_GROUP=<your preferred resource group name>